Serialcomms/COM-Port-Configuration-VBA/README.md

 <details><summary>COM Port Drop-Down</summary>
 <p>

 - The drop-down is populated when initially opening the Workbook, or by clicking the "Select Com Port button above it.
 - Selecting a drop-down item will refresh the Com Port Settings icon on the right.

 </p>
 </details>

 <details><summary>COM Port Settings</summary>
 <p>

+- Clicking the icon will start the Windows Com Port Config dialogue window.
+- Changes can be selected in the dialogue window

 </p>
 </details>